antoniobytedev-vitis/vitis-workshop/course/2.pipeline/2.1 low throughput due to sequential execution/readme.md

-# Problems in Loops – Low Throughput Due to Sequential Execution
+# Problems in pipelining – Low Throughput Due to Sequential Execution
 In FPGA designs using Vitis HLS, loop throughput is often a bottleneck.
 Loops in C/C++ execute sequentially, completing each iteration before starting the next.
 On FPGA hardware, this behavior wastes cycles and underutilizes resources, especially when your design needs to process large arrays or continuous data streams at high speed.

-## The Problem
 Consider a simple addition loop:
 ```cpp
 void add_arrays(int a[100], int b[100], int c[100]) {